angrycub/katacoda-scenarios/nomad-reverse-proxy/20_create_proxy_config_1.md

 }
 </pre>

-This basic NGINX configuration does a few things.
+This basic NGINX configuration does the following:

-- Forwards all traffic received by NGINX to the Nomad port running on the host.
+- Forwards all traffic received by NGINX to the Nomad port running on the host

-- Adds the `X-Forwarded-For` header to collect the IP address of the requester.
+- Adds the `X-Forwarded-For` header to collect the IP address of the requester

-- Handles the mTLS connection to Nomad.
+- Handles the mTLS connection to Nomad

-    - Establishes trust of the Nomad CA certificate.
+    - Establishes trust of the Nomad CA certificate
-    - Provides a valid mTLS certificate for verification purposes.
+    - Provides a valid mTLS certificate for verification purposes

-Start the NGINX docker container mounting in your config file and the mTLS certificates.
+Start the NGINX docker container.
+Notice the mount options handle making your config file and the mTLS certificates available to the container.

 ```
 docker run -d \